San José City College Centennial: Dr. Joseph King

 Joseph King reflecting on his time helping LGBT students at City College

 I hesitated and raised myself up, saying, “Yes, I do admire Marilyn Monroe.”
-I said, “she literally came from the streets.
+I said, “She literally came from the streets.
 She was an orphan.
-She was told she was nothing and was just going to be a housewife.
+She was told she was nothing and would just be a housewife.
 Yet, she wanted more and dreamed about the stars.
-So, she focused one-hundred percent on making it, on branding the name of Marilyn Monroe.
+So, she focused one hundred percent on making it, on branding Marilyn Monroe’s name.
 She broke her contract with 20th Century Fox, went to New York to study at the Actor’s Studio, formed her own production company, and once told Darryl Zanuck that she wanted better material and director approval.
 This was one of the reasons she became so great.
-She only worked with the best directors who saw her skill in acting and presence on film.
-She created legendary status for herself as Marilyn Monroe.
+She worked only with the best directors who recognized her acting skill and presence on film.
+She earned legendary status as Marilyn Monroe.
 This legend as she created it became somewhat of a farce in her mind – a one-dimensional sexpot which she hated.
 This constant struggle led to drug dependency and a lifelong sense of insecurity.”

 After the interview, I went back to L.A. and told my therapist, “I lost this job.
 I told them about Marilyn Monroe.”
 He said to me, “You got that job.
-They know that you’re gay and they probably have problems with some gay students or need to have representation for gays and lesbians at the College.
+They know that you’re gay, and they probably have problems with some gay students or need to have representation for gays and lesbians at the College.
 It’s not a minority class, but you are a really strong candidate since you fit that job so well.
-And this might be something that fits a need they have and enough to get you that job.”
+And this might be something that fits a need they have and is enough to get you that job.”
 I won’t ever know if that’s what happened, but I suspect it was what threw me over enough to get the job.
 I started at City College in Fall 1991.
-It was a crazy time and quite a lot happened.
+It was a crazy time, and quite a lot happened.

 Latino Heritage Month bookmark

 There were a lot of gay and lesbian kids on campus, and they never, ever talked about it.
 So, I remember very vividly three young Latino men who were all the “Q” in LGBTQ (questioning) and really struggling with it.
 So, these guys talked with me about what was going on in their lives, and they wanted to know about me.
-They slowly would give me a little bit of information.
-I had to be very careful, though, because it really wasn’t my job, and I was scared they might say something like, “oh, he’s talking about a bunch of gay stuff.”
+They would slowly give me a little bit of information.
+I had to be very careful, though, because it really wasn’t my job, and I was scared they might say something like, “Oh, he’s talking about a bunch of gay stuff.”
 You know, that homophobic line that means I was luring them into the gay life, taking away their innocence.

 “…it’s a safe space for gay, lesbian, and transgender students to know we are here to help them.
 We want them to know if they have problems or issues that they can come to us.
 We help support everybody, and we want to help them, too.”